CARTAvis/carta-frontend/README.md

 # CARTA Frontend
-The carta-frontend is used in conjunction with the [carta-backend](https://github.com/CARTAvis/carta-backend) and for general use, a pre-built production carta-frontend is usually installed alongside the carta-backend automatically.
+The carta-frontend is used in conjunction with the [carta-backend](https://github.com/CARTAvis/carta-backend), and for general use a pre-built production carta-frontend is usually installed alongside the carta-backend automatically.
 However, a user may wish to install the carta-frontend component separately in order to test beta versions, for example, or to develop it.

 ## Pre-built production packages